Grievances and Appeals

 FILING AN ORGANIZATION DETERMINATION (ALSO KNOWN AS A “COVERAGE DECISION” OR AN “ACTION”)

-A Coverage Determination is when the plan, or a delegated vendor, has made an organization determination when it makes a decision about whether items or services are covered or how much you have to pay for covered items or services.
+An Organization Determination is when the plan, or a delegated vendor, has made a decision about whether items or services are covered or how much you have to pay for covered items or services.
 Organization determinations are called “coverage decisions.”
 You, your representative, or any provider that furnishes, or intends to furnish, services to you may request an organization determination by filing a request with VNS Health Health Plans.

-FILING A PART D EXCEPTION (WHICH IS ALSO A “COVERAGE DECISION” OR AN “ACTION”)
+FILING A PART D EXCEPTION (WHICH IS ALSO A “COVERAGE DETERMINATION” OR AN “ACTION”)

 When you ask for an exception, your doctor or other prescriber will need to explain the medical reasons why you need the exception approved.
 We will then consider your request.
 Here are three examples of exceptions that you or your doctor or other prescriber can ask us to make: